YWCA Adelaide’s City Safety Mural:

 Calling for Women’s Safety and Positive Bystander Intervention

-YWCA Adelaide is partnering with the Adelaide Fringe to develop a City Mural that sparks the conversation about women’s safety and street harassment.
+YWCA Adelaide partnered with the Adelaide Fringe to develop a City Mural that sparks the conversation about women’s safety and street harassment.

 We all have the right to feel safe and respected, but verbal harassment, wolf whistles, cat calls, and even unwanted physical contact can feel like part of daily life for women in public spaces.